 It’s crucial to share your ideas and inspirational websites with your designer — as much detail as possible to guide them.
 Remember: You only have a set amount of revisions, so time is truly money.

-In the set timeframe, expect to receive pdf or jpeg versions of your logo concepts to share across various digital and print platforms.
+In the set timeframe, expect to receive pdf or jpeg versions of your logo concepts.
+Don’t be afraid to review and give your true feedback.
+Consider how your proposed logo will look in all black, white, small, and large mediums.

 Get The Right Files

 The final files you receive from the designer are key to your continued success with your brand.
 You should always get more than just a JPEG.
 You will deal with professional vendors as you merchandise and market your brand, so you need the professional software files of your logo.
-Don’t panic: You may not be able to open these files on your computer, but they are necessary.
-A list of files you will need by the end of the project:
+Don’t be alarmed you may not be able to open these files on your computer, but they are necessary.

 - Logo vector files color/greyscale;